silverstripe/cwp/docs/en/03_How_tos/caching.md

 ## FAQ

-**Q: Can I leverage caching so that I can fit my site on a "small" instance?**
+**Q: Can I leverage caching so that I can fit my site on a "small" stack?**

 To a certain degree, yes - if you are just worried about infrequent but large spikes of traffic.
-However since Incapsula has a bandwidth cap as well as CWP, you should not use this scheme to regularly go over the bandwidth and throughput limits allocated for your instance size.
-If your site consistently breaches these we will need to to upgrade your instance.
+However since Incapsula has a bandwidth cap as well as CWP, you should not use this scheme to regularly go over the bandwidth and throughput limits allocated for your stack size.
+If your site consistently breaches these we will need to to upgrade your stack.

 **Q: What if I really don't want something cached in the transparent caches?**